SheemaMasood381/SheemaMasood381/README.md

 ---

 ### Fun Fact:
+⚡ Professionally, I am a pharmacist (Pharm D), but my true passion has always been technology.
+I believe that passion always finds its way, and my journey from healthcare to AI and tech innovation is a testament to that.

-⚡ I love solving complex problems, experimenting with innovative ideas, and contributing to the tech community.
+⚡ I thrive on solving complex problems, experimenting with innovative ideas, and making meaningful contributions to the tech community.